hyperledger-labs/harmonia/docs/r3/architecture_principles.md

 In this document we are concerned with _cross-network worflows_: sequences of operations crossing network boundaries, for which there are no such common network-provided models or mechanisms.
 This means that:

-* Mutually-recognised identities and lines of communication between them need to be explicitly configured: there is no global identity manager.
+* Mutually-recognised identities and lines of communication between them need to be explicitly configured: there is no centralised and global arbiter of identity, and management of such links must be carried out by the linked entities themselves.
 * The acceptance, by consensus among peers, of a fact on one network does not mean that this fact can immediately be treated as an accepted fact on the other network.

 The evidence that a fact has been accepted as valid on one network may not always be intelligible, or able to be comprehensively validated, on the other.